andresporras3423/tic-tac-toe-ruby/README.md

 # What it does

-We create a ruby executable file which show a hello world in the terminal
+- Created executable file to the project
+- Create folders bin and lib

 ## Built With